joshcwinton/Project/README.md

 a2 b2 c2 d2 e2 f2 g2 h2       White's Side (notated with uppercase letters)
 a1 b1 c1 d1 e1 f1 g1 h1

+Black's side is on top (notated with lowercase letters) and White's side is on the bottom (notated with uppercase letters)